 New Haven is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 130,322 people and 31 constituent neighborhoods, New Haven is the second largest community in Connecticut.
-Much of the housing stock in New Haven was built prior to World War II, making it one of the older and more historic cities in the country.
+New Haven has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, New Haven isn’t mainly white- or blue-collar occupations dominate the local economy, New Haven is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Haven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Haven is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in New Haven who work in teaching (11.31%), office and administrative support (10.57%), and food service (8.59%).

-One of the nice things about New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about New Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of New Haven is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.35% of adults in New Haven have a bachelor's degree or even advanced degree.
+The population of New Haven is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.35% of adults in New Haven have a bachelor's degree or even advanced degree.

 The per capita income in New Haven in 2010 was $23,527, which is low income relative to Connecticut, and middle income relative to the rest of the US.
 This equates to an annual income of $94,108 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.